tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/词汇表_intl_en.md

 ### Role

 A role is a set of parameters used to manage audio/video parameter configuration (including resolution and capture frame rate) in TRTC version 1.
-You can create and configure roles under **Image Settings (old version SDK)** in the [TRTC Console](https://console.cloud.tencent.com/rav).
+You can create and configure roles under **Image Settings (old version SDK)** in the TRTC Console.
 It is not required to be used in version 2.

 ### Role Name

-After the role parameters sets are created by a specific terminal platform integrated in TRTC version 1, you can name this set of parameter configuration in the [TRTC Console](https://console.cloud.tencent.com/rav).
+After the role parameters sets are created by a specific terminal platform integrated in TRTC version 1, you can name this set of parameter configuration in the TRTC Console.
 This name is the role name.
 After users turn on the camera or mic and uplink the audio/video stream in a room and start to stream data, the role to be used when entering the room can be specified using the role name to confirm the parameters for streaming data.
 This is not required to be used in version 2.

->!
+>
 >- When entering a room, if a user uses a role name that has not been configured in the console, he/she can still enter the room with the default role.
 >- After entering the room, you can change the role by calling the API used for switching role.
 >- Switching to a non-existent role using the API will cause a failure callback.